-The district testing coordinator must be well prepared to provide clear and comprehensive annual training on test administration security and procedures.
+The district testing coordinator must be well prepared and is responsible for providing clear and comprehensive annual training on test administration security and procedures.
 All DTCs, BTCs, TAs, proctors, and other staff who participate in a state assessment or handle secure assessment materials must be trained and must sign a department Test Administration and Security Agreement.
 All staff are required to receive training on assessment security and test administration procedures and are responsible for complying with state assessment requirements.